-I slummed for a few months after graduation after a job managing a hunting lodge in West Virginia fell through.
-My first student loan bill woke me from my slumber: “I got to get some kind of job.”
+I slummed for a few months post-graduation after a job managing a hunting lodge in West Virginia fell through.
+My first student loan bill woke me from my slumber.
+“I got to get some kind of job,” I thought.
 My friends advised me to at least get a medical degree: One year of internship and part three of the boards would provide that.
-I said, “okay, maybe I can do that, gut it out and push some medical papers if I have to.”
+I said, “Okay, maybe I can do that, gut it out and push some medical papers if I have to.”
 After a few months, I started a family medicine residency.
 But I quit after three days.
 This was the first time I had actually quit anything.
 Very embarrassing.
 Then, serendipitously, some kindred, disturbed resident quit his or her first-year psychiatry residency.
 “John,” I said, “This is your last chance.
 Remember psychiatry, it was why you went to medical school in the first place.”

 Well, you would think this tragic chapter is about to end, but no. I started the residency and, after a week of orientation, when my first patient was coming up the elevator, I took off.
 I left town, went back to Ann Arbor and slept on a friend’s floor.
 I tried to join the Peace Corps, but they didn’t want me.
 I was just a medical student; I couldn’t build a bridge, a water filtration system or anything useful.
 After a couple weeks, it fully hit me how irresponsible I had been not to notify the training director or my parents of my whereabouts.
 My parents were relieved to hear from me, and so was the training director.